Unirep/Unirep/packages/docs/versioned_docs/version-1.0.1/cli/user-sign-up.md

                         The Unirep contract address
   -d ETH_PRIVKEY, --eth-privkey ETH_PRIVKEY
-                        The user's Ethereum private key
+                        The user's Ethereum private key -a AIRDROP, --airdrop AIRDROP
+                        The requested airdrop amount
 ```

 #### Options inherited from parent commands <a href="#options-inherited-from-parent-commands" id="options-inherited-from-parent-commands"></a>